 - 3.4.1 Pro formas for the current cost regulatory accounting information are contained in Appendix 2 of RAR 3.
-These proformas comprise:

-- current cost profit and loss account;

-- current cost balance sheet;

-- cash flow statement:

-- analysis of turnover and operating income;

-- current cost analysis of fixed assets by asset type and service;

-- current cost working capital:

-- movement on current cost reserve:

-- reconciliation of current cost operating profit to net cash flow from operating activities;

-- regulatory capital value;

-- 5 year rolling summary profit and loss;

-- 5 year rolling summary balance sheet;

-- disaggregated activities.

-- 3.4.2 All the tables (with the exception of regulatory capital value) should disclose current year's figures alongside the previous year's figures.

-- 3.4.3 The bases used for the allocation of general assets between water; sewerage and sewage treatment and disposal should be disclosed.

-- 3.4.4 A further note to the CCA statements should analyse current cost net book value only by service and by asset type simultaneously. - The RCV should be disclosed in a separate note.
+The required proformas are set out in RAR 3.1.5. - 3.4.2 All the tables (with the exception of regulatory capital value and the five year summaries) should disclose current year's figures alongside the previous year's figures. - 3.4.3 The bases used for the allocation of general assets between water; sewerage and sewage treatment and disposal should be disclosed. - 3.4.4 A further note to the CCA statements should analyse current cost net book value only by service and by asset type simultaneously. - 3.4.5 The RCV should be disclosed in a separate note.
 This should reflect the value determined by WICS for price setting purposes and show the roll forward from the value of the start of the period to the closing value at the end of the period.
 The requirements for disclosure of the RCV are discussed further in Section 3.5 below. - 3.4.6 A rolling five-year summary of the current cost profit and loss account and balance sheet should be included as a note to the CCA statements.
 All figures in this five-year summary should be restated into pounds of the final year using RPI indexation.